-- $Y = log10(radial\ growth + 1)$ - SF is the suppression factor - A is the Asymptotic Diameter Growth (A) parameter - S is the Slope of Growth Response (S) parameter - GLI is the global light index, calculated by a light behavior where T is the number of years per timestep.
+- $Y = log10(radial\ growth + 1)$ - SF is the suppression factor - A is the Asymptotic Diameter Growth (A) parameter - S is the Slope of Growth Response (S) parameter - GLI is the global light index, calculated by a light behavior

-Amount of diameter growth per timestep is calculated as $growth = (((10^{Y} - 1) 2)/10) T$
+Amount of diameter growth per timestep is calculated as

+$$growth = (((10^{Y} - 1) 2)/10) T$$

 The absolute growth behaviors also take into account suppression status.
 A tree is considered suppressed if its growth rate for the previous timestep falls below a certain threshold.
 That threshold is the rate of growth at which X% of juveniles die, where X is a user-settable parameter.
-The threshold is calculated for each species by solving the \underline{BC} mortality equation for G (growth), where m is the threshold growth rate.
+The threshold is calculated for each species by solving the BC mortality equation for G (growth), where m is the threshold growth rate.